vuejs/vue-test-utils/docs/guides/testing-async-components.md

 There are two types of asynchronous behavior you will encounter in your tests:

 1. Updates applied by Vue
-2. Updates outside of Vue
+2. Asynchronous behavior outside of Vue

 ## Updates applied by Vue